 - Call To Action: Usually in the form of a button, there is a call to action that the visitor can take.

 - Icon: An icon in a Web Push notification is a small, usually square, image that is placed within the push.
-Most people who are sending pushes will place their logo or brand icon in this space.
+Most people who are sending pushes will do a logo design place their logo or brand icon in this space.

 - Image: An image is usually placed in a Web Push notification.
 The size of the image that can be included varies from browser to browser.
 For example, you can place a larger image in Web Push notification on Chrome on a PC, but you can't on most of the other browsers.